|06246012||Faculty of Theology and Religion|

 (v) In special cases the Dean, in consultation with the head of department, may approve specific fundamental elements, which must be completed successfully before admission will be considered.

-Note: The attendance component and the reading component are determined in consultation with the relevant head of department.
+Note: The attendance component and the reading component are determined in consultation with the head of the department.

 Examination regulations applicable to honours degrees in the faculty